-Russians like to complain of their humiliation at the hands of the West and Russian apologists are quick to point out all the mistakes the West supposedly made in handling its relations with Russia since the end of the Cold War.
-But few of these laments are justified and none of them excuse Russia’s blatant aggression in Eastern Europe.
+Russians frequently complain of their humiliation at the hands of the West.
+Russian apologists can point out all the mistakes the West made after the Soviet Union collapsed.
+But few of these laments are justified and none excuse Russia’s aggression in Eastern Europe.

 Westerners struggle to make sense of Russian behavior.
-They don’t understand why Russia keeps blaming everyone else for its shortcomings and find it difficult to sympathize with the Russian revanchism that inspired its invasion of Ukraine last year and annexation of the Crimean Peninsula.
+They don’t understand why Russia keeps blaming everyone else for its shortcomings and find it difficult to sympathize with the Russian revanchism that inspired its invasion of Ukraine and annexation of Crimea.

-At the core of the “Russia problem” is a toxic combination of self-pity and mistrust that is unlikely to change any time soon.
+At the heart of the “Russia problem” is a toxic combination of self-pity and mistrust that is unlikely to change.
 But it’s not set in stone either.

 Charles Gati, a senior research professor of European and Eurasian Studies at Johns Hopkins University’s Nitze School of Advanced International Studies, argues in The American Interest that Russia can change — if it stops feeling sorry for itself.

-Other countries have managed to overcome self-pity after traumatic experiences, he points out.
-Despite being overrun by the Nazis in World War II and losing nearly all its colonies in the two decades thereafter, France never seemed to suffer from a lack of self-confidence.
+Other countries have managed to overcome self-pity after traumatic experiences.
+Despite being overrun by the Nazis in World War II and losing nearly all its colonies in the two decades that followed, French self-confidence never collapsed.
 China recovered from the Cultural Revolution.
 America regained its sense of purpose after losing the Vietnam War.

 Fully or partially, they have learned to sort out and handle their own crimes and faults.
 With considerable difficulty, it is true, they have come to behave like adults by accepting their limitations.

-Perhaps the most fitting analogy is Germany.
-After its defeat in the First World War, it followed much the same path as Russia did in the aftermath of the Cold War: lacking self-reflection, buying into conspiracy theories, bent on revenge.
+The best analogy is Germany.
+After its defeat in the First World War, it followed much the same path as Russia did after the Cold War: lacking self-reflection, buying into conspiracy theories, bent on revenge.

 But after the Second World War, Konrad Adenauer’s West Germany made a different choice.
-It recognized that it was largely itself to blame for the suffering it had undergone, atoned for the horrors it had caused and set out to become a better nation.
+It recognized that it was largely to blame for the suffering it had endured, atoned for the horrors it had caused and set out to become a better nation.

 Why can’t Russia do the same?

-Russians now say NATO’s eastward expansion poisoned the post-Cold War relationship from the start but the Atlantic alliance was always designed to protect European countries from Russian aggression.
-And despite Russian assurances to the contrary, it turns out they still need that protection.
-Nevertheless, until this year, the Western allies never stationed troops east of where the Iron Curtain had been nor did NATO menace Russia in any way.
+Russians now say NATO’s eastward expansion poisoned the post-Cold War relationship, but the Atlantic alliance is designed to protect Europe from Russian aggression, not Russia from Western aggression.
+Russian assurances to the contrary, it has turned out Europe still needs that protection.

 Gati believes that if Russians “still feel humiliated, it is because of their leaders’ wish to divert attention from their own corrupt practices and their own incompetence to Western ‘machinations’.”

-Russians’ sense of inferiority vis-à-vis the West did not emerge with Putin’s presidency nor even with the end of the Cold War.
-This has been a defining feature of the Russian psyche for centuries.
+That is less convincing.
+Russians’ sense of inferiority vis-à-vis the West didn’t start when Vladimir Putin became president in 2000 or even when the Soviet Union fell in 1991.
+It has been a defining feature of the Russian psyche for centuries.

-Nor is Russia’s insecurity complex or its paranoia about Western designs anything new.
-This can be explained by Russia’s absence of clear natural borders, repeated invasions of its heartland through the centuries and Russians projecting their own mentality on outsiders.
+Nor is Russia’s insecurity complex or its paranoia about Western designs recent.
+This can be explained by Russia’s absence of natural borders, repeated invasions of its heartland and Russians projecting their own imperialist mindset on outsiders.

-Until they do and recognize that their own mistrustfulness, not foreign plots, is to blame for the position Russia finds itself in today, East-West relations are unlikely to get better.
+It’s difficult for Russians to believe that Western powers may be sincere about promoting democracy in the former Soviet space.
+But until they do, and recognize that their own mistrustfulness, not foreign conspiracy, is to blame for the position Russia finds itself in, East-West relations are unlikely to improve.